getml/getml.com/src/docs/user_guide/concepts/getml_suite/index.md

 )
 ```

-This creates a data frame object in the getML engine, imports the provided data, and returns a handler to the object as a [`DataFrame`][getml.data.DataFrame] in the Python API.
+This creates a data frame object in the getML Engine, imports the provided data, and returns a handler to the object as a [`DataFrame`][getml.data.DataFrame] in the Python API.

 !!! note
     There are many other methods to create a [`DataFrame`][getml.data.DataFrame], including [`from_db()`][getml.data.DataFrame.from_db], [`from_json()`][getml.data.DataFrame.from_json], or [`from_pandas()`][getml.data.DataFrame.from_pandas].
 For a full list of available methods, refer to the [Importing data][importing-data] section.

 **Synchronization**

-When you apply any method, like [`add()`][getml.data.DataFrame.add], the changes will be automatically reflected in both the engine and Python.
+When you apply any method, like [`add()`][getml.data.DataFrame.add], the changes will be automatically reflected in both the Engine and Python.
 Under the hood, the Python API sends a command to create a new column to the getML engine.
-The moment the engine is done, it informs the Python API and the latter triggers the [`refresh()`][getml.data.DataFrame.refresh] method to update the Python handler.
+The moment the Engine is done, it informs the Python API and the latter triggers the [`refresh()`][getml.data.DataFrame.refresh] method to update the Python handler.

 **Saving**